 In general, healthy children seem to have milder symptoms and recover quicker from COVID-19.
 But they could be experiencing anxiety because of our national emergency or fears for the safety of their loved ones.
 Remember that kids need reassurance.
 Being out of school and the change in their patterns of being able to directly interact with their peers are going to affect their psyche.
 Talk to them about their feelings.
 Online hangouts and other ways of staying in touch with friends remotely may help.

-Maintaining Your Child’s Well Being
+Maintaining Your Child’s Well-Being

 It is important to maintain your child’s routine healthcare visits.
 All UW Health clinics are screening patients, staff and visitors at the entrance to minimize the chance of anyone with COVID-19 symptoms from possibly spreading the virus.

 Patients, visitors and staff are required to wear face coverings in our facilities.
 We have signage and tape markings in the clinics to ensure proper physical distancing.
 Visitation restrictions help limit the number of people in our facilities, which supports physical distancing and limits opportunities for spread of the virus.
-And we have managed our supply of personal protective equipment to ensure that patients and their providers have everything they need to be safe.

 If you do not feel safe coming into the clinic, we offer urgent care video visits through Care Anywhere and communication through MyChart.
 Please contact your clinic with any questions.

 Because vaccine-preventable diseases are still a major threat to children, it is important that children of all ages receive their vaccinations as needed.
 UW Health is taking every precaution to deliver these vaccines safely by practicing physical distancing in our waiting areas, screening patients and staff for COVID-19 symptoms, taking temperatures with a no-touch thermometer and required both patients and staff to wear face coverings in our facilities.
 If you do not have a face covering, we will provide one to you.
-Watch this video

 Protect your children in the same ways you protect yourself: